If you look at any culture throughout history, you’ll find that their traditions include some form of meditation or mindfulness practice.

 In Japan, people follow a similar practice called Shirin-Yoku, which means “forest bathing.”

-This is actually a relatively new custom that was created in the 1980s as a kind of medicine or healing therapy intended to combat the stresses of modern living and the relentless presence of technology in our lives.
+This is actually a relatively new custom that was created in the 1980s as a kind of medicine or healing therapy (other examples include tapping therapy) intended to combat the stresses of modern living and the relentless presence of technology in our lives.